8 Things to Know About Termites in California

 Subterranean Termites

-The most common kind of termite, subterranean termites nest in soils all across the continental U.S. Being the builders of the biggest nests of all termite species and as a result, are the greatest cause of damage to homes and property.
+The most common kind of termite, subterranean termites, nest in soils all across the continental U.S. They are the builders of the biggest nests of all termite species and, as a result, are the greatest cause of damage to homes and property.
 These termites will create mud tubes underneath your yard to find their way into their food source, the tasty wood of your home.

 Drywood Termites